Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 Ehlers-Danlos syndromes (EDS) describe a group of connective tissue diseases or disorders that affect the body in many ways.
 It’s often associated with joints that move beyond normal range of motion to the point of potential subluxation or dislocation.
+EDS has a genetic component that changes the structure and function of collagen and some connective tissue proteins.

 Scoliosis, joint deformities, skin hyperflexibility, hernias, and other structural weaknesses can be associated with EDS.
 The rarer types of EDS may also come with weakness in specific tissues that can lead to disease of the gums or eyes, cardiac disorders, and ruptures of the abdominal organs, uterus, or blood vessels.